 Why Trust GearLab

 This review is led by Matthew Richardson, a review editor with years of outdoor experience.
 With a passion for gear, Matthew always looks for the best when setting out on a new project, like an out-and-back day trip to the Chicago Basin 14ers in the San Juan Mountains and a solo ride of the Colorado Trail in 2021.
-After years of using various gear for personal projects and trips, he has the adventure expertise to analyze all kinds of outdoor gear.
+After years of using various gear for personal projects and trips, he has the adventure expertise to analyze a wide range of outdoor gear.

 Laying the foundation for this review was Jeff Colt.
 He has years of industry experience working with trail-running brands during his two decades of competitive running, including the last five years as an elite ultramarathoner.